tktracker/IntuneDocs/intune/apps/tutorial-configure-slack-enterprise-grid.md

 ## Launch Slack

-With the policies you've just created, any iOS or Android work profile devices that attempt to sign in to one of your workspaces will need to be Intune enrolled.
-To test this scenario, try launching Slack for EMM on an Intune enrolled iOS device or launching Slack on an Intune enrolled Android work profile device.
+With the policies you've just created, any iOS/iPadOS or Android work profile devices that attempt to sign in to one of your workspaces will need to be Intune enrolled.
+To test this scenario, try launching Slack for EMM on an Intune enrolled iOS/iPadOS device or launching Slack on an Intune enrolled Android work profile device.

 ## Next steps

 In this tutorial:
 - You set Intune as the Enterprise Mobility Management (EMM) provider on your Slack Enterprise Grid.
-- You created app configuration policies to manage the Slack for EMM app on iOS and the Slack app for Android work profile devices.
+- You created app configuration policies to manage the Slack for EMM app on iOS/iPadOS and the Slack app for Android work profile devices.
-- You created Intune device compliance policies to set the conditions Android and iOS devices must meet to be considered compliant.
+- You created Intune device compliance policies to set the conditions Android and iOS/iPadOS devices must meet to be considered compliant.

 To learn more about app configuration policies, see [App configuration policies for Microsoft Intune](app-configuration-policies-overview.md).
 To learn more about device compliance policies, see [Set rules on devices to allow access to resources in your organization using Intune](../protect/device-compliance-get-started.md).